FoxyOfJungle/RollbackStateMachines/README.md

 *(This system does not have transitions, you need to do it within the states themselves).*
 * This system has a very simple logic for general cases;
 * The system uses strings to reference the state, which prevents using intellisense.
-You can manually access the current_state variable instead.
+You can manually access the current_state variable instead (or just use enums, macros or variables).

 ## Usage ##